Sriram2001/Web-Club-Rec-Tasks/Slack_Bot/README.md

   Create a new channel in slack and add the bot to it

-  Now whenever you type @<Bot name>lyric: <songname>, the bot will display the lyrics of the song
+  Now whenever you type @Bot_namelyric: song_name, the bot will display the lyrics of the song